abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ### Breaking Change: OrderBy

-In this release, there's a breaking change in an EF Core query running behavior.
+This release makes a breaking change in an EF Core query running behavior.
 We faced this issue in some of our queries that were missing `OrderBy` statement.
 It throws an exception and does not run the query.
 Here's the explanation of a EF Core team member for this issue: [github.com/dotnet/efcore/issues/21202#issuecomment-913206415](https://github.com/dotnet/efcore/issues/21202#issuecomment-913206415).

 The following exception is being thrown: